j-catania/ngx-apple-signin/README.md

-# Angular 8 Apple Signin component
+# Angular 8 Apple Sign In component

-An Angular 8 component for Apple Signin o/
+An Angular 8 component for Apple Sign In o/